An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Generating random numbers within a function

-It is possible to create and use random numbers within a function, but it requires a different approach and is a little more complex, using a special Type named Random (note that the R is in upper-case), as in this example:
+It is, however, possible to create and use random numbers within a function, but it requires a different approach and is a little more complex.
+You use the special Type Random.
+(Note the upper case R required for a Type name).

 mainvariable rnd set to newRandom()call rnd.initialiseFromClock()variable dice set to 0for i from 1 to 10 step 1set dice, rnd to rollDice(rnd)print diceend forend mainfunction rollDice(rndasRandom) returns (Int, Random)return rnd.nextInt(1, 6)end function